Great Hinckley Fire: September 1, 1894

 At 2:45pm, the Eastern Railway of Minnesota's Superior-Hinckley freight train came into town from the north.
 This train consisted of engine #105, three empty boxcars and a caboose.
 It was being run by engineer Edward Barry, who already sensed that something was wrong.
-He found the town deserted--everyone was out fighting the fire, which by this point was coming on in a great, solid wall to the east, south, and west.
-The town itself wasn't burning yet, but the yards beyond the Eastern depot were; the ties were on fire, the rails were warping, and the wheels of freight cars fused to the rails.
-A southbound passenger train consisting of Great Northern engine #125 and six coaches being run by engineer William Best was due in at 3:25pm, and Barry hoped that it was on time.
+He found the town deserted—everyone was out fighting the fire, which by this point was coming on in a great, solid wall to the east, south, and west, estimated anywhere between 200 feet to four miles high.
+The entire town itself wasn't burning yet, but a few select buildings and the railyards beyond the Eastern depot were; the ties were on fire, the rails were warping, and the wheels of freight cars fused to the rails.
+A southbound passenger train bound for Minneapolis consisting of Great Northern engine #125 and six coaches being run by engineer William Best was due in at 3:25pm, and Barry hoped that it would arrive on time.

-Even by 3:00pm, many of Hinckley's residents did not believe the fire would make it past the firebreaks and the railroad embankments and enter the heart of town.
+Even by 3:00pm, with some buildings ablaze, many of Hinckley's residents did not believe the fire would make it past the firebreaks and the railroad embankments and enter the heart of town.
 15 minutes later, the last employees of the Brennan Lumber Company to survive fled from the lumberyard; all others who stayed behind for fear of losing their jobs were killed.